- About us

 Taking a broader definition allows us to capture the bigger issues associated with the development and perpetuation of eating issues/disorders.

-We use evidence based therapies including Cognitive Behavioural therapy (CBT), Bevioural Therapy, Maudsley family therapy and Acceptance and Commitment Therapy (ACT) to assist children, adolescents and young adults.
+We use evidence based therapies including Cognitive Behavioural therapy (CBT), Bevioural Therapy, elements of Maudsley family therapy and Acceptance and Commitment Therapy (ACT) to assist children, adolescents and young adults.
 Our clinic works with you, for you and by your side to assist you and any of your family members' struggle against an eating issue/disorder.
 At our clinic, you and your loved ones will feel supported and guided throughout the treatment program towards a healthier mind and a healthier lifestyle.

 The following lists some of the early warning signs of disordered eating:

 A – ask to speak with the person privately